Why Longer Treatments Matter?- Because Deep Reset Deserves Time.

 “I was just starting to relax when it ended.”

-Longer treatments allow the body to move beyond surface relaxation into deep restorative states.
+Longer treatments allow the body to move beyond surface relaxation into deep restorative states, which is where many of the real physiological changes occur..

 Modern neuroscience shows that the nervous system must feel safe before it can fully relax.